mzurzolo/STBS/Python/Projects/README.md

 #### Documentation:
 * Documentation is like a User's/Owner's manual
-* Most software projects have documentation
+* Most software packages/products have documentation
 * Good documentation includes quick start guides, examples, and a description of how to use the project (called an API)
 * Relevant documentation will be linked in project directions, and in the comments of the projects themselves (comments are lines in a computer program that the computer ignores.
 They're notes to the programmer.
 Comments in python start with a # or have triple quotes around them)